 He has collected outcome data on several thousand of his endometriosis patients, going back to 1991.
 To our knowledge, this is the largest ongoing study currently active on endometriosis excision follow-up.
 Future academic papers from this massive collection of data will be forthcoming.

-Dr. Albee has made three humanitarian trips to provide medical assistance to the Penan tribes in the Baram River area of Sarawak in East Malaysia.
+Dr. Albee has made multiple humanitarian trips to provide medical assistance to the Penan tribes in the Baram River area of Sarawak in East Malaysia.
 These trips have become a repeated occasion for global outreach.
 For many of the people he treats there, Dr. Albee is the only physician they see all year.

 With satisfied patients who have come from every corner of the globe from England to Singapore, Hong Kong to Israel, and Venezuela to Italy, Dr. Albee truly is an internationally acclaimed surgeon.
 A man who genuinely loves his work, Dr. Albee summarizes his attitude towards his profession this way: "I'm privileged to do what I do.
 My passion for treating women with endometriosis continues to grow each day."
 His leadership by example serves as daily inspiration to the entire CEC staff and is the basis for the CEC's approach to successfully treating endometriosis and compassionately caring for those with the disease.

 Center for Endometriosis Care © 1991-2015